MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/lift-shift-to-containers.md

 Finally, one of the most important benefits of using containers is the agility you gain for app development, since you can have different versions of an app running on the same host with no clash of resources.

-You can find a much more complete list of benefits for using containers for existing applications on the Microsoft [.NET documentation page](/dotnet/architecture/modernize-with-azure-containers/modernize-existing-apps-to-cloud-optimized/deploy-existing-net-apps-as-windows-containers).
+You can find a more complete list of benefits for using containers for existing applications on the Microsoft [.NET documentation page](/dotnet/architecture/modernize-with-azure-containers/modernize-existing-apps-to-cloud-optimized/deploy-existing-net-apps-as-windows-containers).

 ### Important concept of level of isolation

 Windows containers provide isolation from the Windows OS, isolation that is advantageous when you're building, testing, and promoting an app to production.
 But the way the isolation is achieved is important to understand when you're thinking about containerizing an application.

-Windows containers offer two distinct modes of runtime isolation: process and Hyper-V. Containers under both modes are created and managed identically, and function identically.
+Windows containers offer two distinct modes of runtime isolation: **process** and **Hyper-V**.
+Containers under both modes are created and managed identically, and function identically.
 So, what are the differences and why should you care?

-In process isolation, multiple containers run concurrently on a single host with isolation provided through namespace, resource control, and other features.
-Containers in process isolation mode share the same kernel with the host as well as each other.
+In **process isolation**, multiple containers run concurrently on a single host with isolation provided through namespace, resource control, and other features.
+Containers in process isolation mode share the same kernel with the host and each other.
 This is roughly the same as the way Linux containers run.

-In Hyper-V isolation, multiple containers also run concurrently on a single host, but the containers run inside of highly optimized virtual machines, with each effectively getting its own kernel.
-The presence of this virtual machine – effectively a "utility" VM – provides hardware-level isolation between each container, as well as the container host.
+In **Hyper-V isolation**, multiple containers also run concurrently on a single host, but the containers run inside of highly optimized virtual machines, with each effectively getting its own kernel.
+The presence of this virtual machine – effectively a "utility" VM – provides hardware-level isolation between each container, and the container host.

 In a way, Hyper-V isolation mode is almost like a hybrid of a VM and container, providing an extra layer of security that's particularly helpful if your app needs multitenancy.
 But the possible trade-offs of using Hyper-V isolation mode include: